NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 ^^^^^

-Optimizing the camera poses (without control points or a preexisting mesh constraint) can change the scale of things.
+Optimizing the camera poses (without control points or a preexisting mesh constraint) can change the scale and orientation of the camera set.

-The output directory of each tool invocation will write the obtained rig configuration and the optimized camera poses for all images.
+The output directory will have the optimized rig configuration and camera poses for all images.
 These can be used as inputs for a subsequent invocation, if needed to fine-tune things.

 .. _rig_calibrator_registration: